A Contemporary Home Shaped by Wood

 Despite the strong presence of wood, the interior remains light and balanced.
 The warm oak is paired with lighter surfaces and a carefully considered colour palette.
 Walls and ceilings are painted in a soft beige tone rather than stark white, while curtains and textiles follow the same palette, creating a calm tonal interior.

 The beautiful oak brings warmth and calm to the space.
-Bar stools by danish furniture company Brdr.
+Bar stools by Danish furniture company Brdr.
 Krüger.

 Lighting also plays an important role.
 Adjustable lighting in both the hallway and the kitchen allows the atmosphere to shift throughout the day — from bright and functional during cooking to softer and more ambient in the evening.